How to Build a 2D and 3D Aerial Multispectral Map?

 Experimental Results: Practical Applications and Challenges

-The practical application of the outlined methodology for generating multispectral maps through the use of RGB, multispectral, and thermal imaging products has demonstrated significant advancements in environmental monitoring, agriculture optimization, and urban planning.
-By applying the comprehensive workflow of data collection, Structure from Motion (SfM), Multi-View Stereo (MVS), texturing, and georeferencing, detailed and accurate models of various landscapes were produced.
-These models serve multiple purposes, from assessing crop health and irrigation needs in agriculture to enhancing urban heat island effect studies and environmental conservation efforts.
+The outlined method for 2D and 3D multispectral maps, using RGB, multispectral, and thermal data, has shown major improvements in environmental monitoring, agriculture, and urban planning.
+Applying a comprehensive workflow of data collection, SfM, MVS, texturing, and geo-referencing produced detailed and accurate landscape models.
+These models serve multiple purposes, from assessing crop health and irrigation needs in agriculture to enhancing studies of urban heat islands and environmental conservation efforts.

 Challenges Encountered and Solutions

-During the application of this methodology, several challenges arose, particularly in handling the vast amount of data, ensuring the accuracy of 3D models, and dealing with the complexities of thermal imaging.
+We encountered challenges during applying this methodology.
+These challenges included handling the massive amount of data, ensuring the accuracy of the 3D models, and dealing with the complexities of thermal imaging.
 Below is an analysis of these challenges and the solutions implemented to address them:

 Data Volume and Processing Time: